vivekdubey/py-flask-signup/README.md

 * [united](http://bootswatch.com/united)

 ### Flask Debugging
-Similar to themes, you can control Flask debugging by toggling the FLASK_DEBUG env var from the [Elastic Beanstalk Management Console](https://console.aws.amazon.com/elasticbeanstalk) or setting an OS environment variable imported by web server.
+Similar to themes, you can control Flask debugging by toggling the FLASK_DEBUG env var from the [Elastic Beanstalk Management Console](https://console.aws.amazon.com/elasticbeanstalk) or setting an OS environment variable imported by web server..